Uranium and Nuclear Power in Kazakhstan

 Fuel cycle: front end

-The internationally-significant Ulba Metallurgical Plant (UMP) at Ust Kamenogorsk in the east of the country was commissioned in 1949.
+The internationally-significant Ulba Metallurgical Plant (UMP) at Oskomen also known as Ust Kamenogorsk in the east of the country was commissioned in 1949.
 It has a variety of functions relevant to uranium, the most basic of which since 1997 is to refine most Kazakh mine output of U3O8.
 (It also produces beryllium, niobium and tanatalum.)

 In June 2008 the formation of a new company – Ulba Conversion LLP – was announced, to build a 12,000 t/yr uranium hexafluoride conversion plant here, with Cameco providing the technology and holding 49% of the project.
 Ulba has produced HF since 1952, and the new conversion subsidiary would fit in with Russian JV enrichment arrangements.
 Construction was expected to start in 2009 but the project was put on hold.
 In May 2013 Cameco said that it expected construction of the plant with 6000 t/yr capacity to commence in 2018, with first production in 2020, subject to a feasibility study from 2014.